-Camp 2013 is now closed.
-Please check back around December 2013 for information on the next camp in 2014.
-If you would like to be on a list to be contacted about the next camp please email email@example.com with "camp information" in the subject line.
+Our next camp will be in the summer of 2015.
+If you would like to be on the list to be contacted when camp details are confirmed, please email firstname.lastname@example.org with "camp information" in the subject line.

 When adoptive parents came to us asking for help with their adopted children, we had little idea of the exciting journey we were embarking upon.
 Neither did we understand at that time, the magnitude and importance of the research and intervention that would be born in the partnership between researchers in our lab and adoptive families.
 From our earliest work with adoptive families, we began to see the heartache in parents who had adopted children with histories of abuse, only to find after years of struggle, that the parents were still unable to reach them.
 Isolated by failed trust, these children often remained closed and alone while their parents watched helplessly.
 We began, at that time, an amazing journey of healing.